shuckster/statebot-sh/README.md

 My main goal with this version is to make it as portable as possible!
 If you find an issue with it working in your particular version of `sh` or `bash`, please file a bug!

+If you feel it has saved you a little pain while trying to grok your own old projects, please consider [buying me a coffee](https://www.buymeacoffee.com/shuckster). :)

 ## Credits

 Statebot was inspired by a trawl through Wikipedia and Google, which in turn was inspired by [XState](https://github.com/davidkpiano/xstate) by David Khourshid.
 You should check it out.